 William looked at the boy’s thin wrists, his bare feet, the worn collar of his shirt.

-Then he looked at his children clinging to their mother and crying not from pain, but from shock and effort and something dangerously close to hope.
+Then he looked at his children, clinging to their mother and crying not from pain, but from effort and shock and something dangerously close to hope.

 “I keep my word,” William said.

-Lucas stayed that night in a guest room, though he was so uneasy around the mattress that Thomas finally found him curled on the rug beside the bed near dawn.
+Lucas stayed that night in a guest room, though he was so uneasy around the mattress that Thomas later found him curled on the rug beside the bed near dawn.

 Charlotte objected immediately.

 “This is reckless,” she told William.
-“You were humiliated at your own party and now you’re overcorrecting.”
+“You were embarrassed at your own party and now you’re overcorrecting.”

 But for once, William did not answer his sister with anger.